Obesity: Meaning, Causes, Diagnosis, Treatment & More

 - 40 or over BMI is classified as class 3 obesity

-It is a condition defined as having BMI higher than 30 and sometimes also referred to as class 3 obesity.
+It is a condition defined as having a body mass index, BMI higher than 30 and sometimes also referred to as class 3 obesity.

 When you eat, your food is used by the body for its functioning and your body still uses calories to pump heart and functioning of other organs even at rest.